-If we fail to manage our growth effectively, our business may suffer.
+\If we fail to manage our growth effectively, our business may suffer.

-Our ability to offer commercially viable products, achieve our expansion objectives, manage our growth effectively and satisfy our commitments under our collaboration agreements depend on a variety of factors, all of which must be successfully managed.
+Our ability to offer commercially viable products, achieve our expansion objectives, achieve our operational efficiency objectives, manage our growth effectively and satisfy our commitments under our collaboration agreements depend on a variety of factors, all of which must be successfully managed.
 Key factors include our ability to develop products internally, enter into strategic partnerships with collaborators, attract and retain skilled employees and effectively expand our internal organization to accommodate anticipated growth including integration of any potential businesses that we may acquire.
 If we are unable to manage some or all of these factors effectively, our business could grow too slowly or too quickly to be successfully sustained, thereby resulting in material adverse effects on our business, financial condition and results of operations.

-If we fail to manage our executive officer transitions, our business may suffer.
+\If we fail to manage our executive officer transitions, our business may suffer.

-In the first quarter of 2006, our former Chief Financial Officer resigned and our Chief Executive Officer has resigned.
-Although we believe our current Chief Financial Officer is very experienced and our interim Chief Executive Officer has been involved with the Company for a significant period of time as a prior executive officer and director, any delays or inefficiencies in the transition of responsibilities may also hinder our growth and progress.
+Our former Chief Financial Officer resigned on January 17, 2006, and our former Chief Executive Officer resigned on March 17, 2006.
+Although we believe our current Chief Financial Officer, Louis Drapeau, is very experienced and our interim Chief Executive Officer, Robert B. Chess, has been involved with the Company for a significant period of time as a prior executive officer and director, any delays or inefficiencies in the transition of responsibilities may also hinder our growth and progress.
 In addition, we are currently in the process of recruiting a new Chief Executive Officer and a prolonged delay in successfully recruiting this person or inefficiencies in the transition of duties may also hinder our growth and progress.